Travelling Through The Dark | Questions And Answers | Class 12

 Question No. 3: Elaborate the poem in your own words.

-William Stafford’s poem “Traveling though the Dark” presents both physical and mental actions.
+Answer: William Stafford’s poem “Traveling though the Dark” presents both physical and mental actions.
 The first stanza begins with physical action but ends with mental action.
 Traveling through the dark is physical and thinking of rolling into the canyon is mental.
 In the second stanza, the speaker stumbles back, goes up to her and drags.
 All these activities are physical.
 Hence, second stanza is the description of physical actions.
 Physical actions of the second stanza continue in the third also.
 The speaker touches the deer’s side and knows about the presence of offspring inside.
 This physical action leads to mental action; he hesitates after he knows its condition.
 Not knowing what to do further, he stands in the glare of red in the third stanza.
 Here too, like in the second stanza, we find physical actions.
 The fourth stanza presents both actions like the first one.
 The speaker thinks of returning, but finds it impractical.
 So, he pushes the deer into the river.

 Search Terms/button